JetBrains/teamcity-documentation/topics/pull-requests.md

 > If your build configuration targets a public repository where non-trusted users can push commits or create pull (merge) requests, building these changes means TeamCity can execute malicious code introduced in them.
 For example, TeamCity may handle a harmful [service message](service-messages.md) sent from the source code or apply altered [project settings](storing-project-settings-in-version-control.md) from modified `.teamcity` folder files.
 >
-> To prevent this from happening, do not configure [VCS triggers](configuring-vcs-triggers.md) and [Pull Requests build features](pull-requests.md) in such a manner that builds with pull (merge) request changes start automatically.
+> To prevent this from happening, do not configure [VCS triggers](configuring-vcs-triggers.md) and [Pull Requests build features](pull-requests.md) in such a manner that builds with unverified pull (merge) request changes can start automatically.
 Instead, either start new builds manually after you inspect and verify incoming changes, or set up [](untrusted-builds.md) to require additional review for external pull requests.
 >
 > See this section for more information about potential damage caused by users who can modify repository code: [](security-notes.md#manage-permissions).
 >